 PROJECT „Baltic youth research(ers) up-graded: long term impact on youth field“

 Why?
 There are many reasons.
-But we would like to highlight such as: to pure cooperation between politicians – practitioners and researchers; capability to analyze data - wrong data interpretations can lead to bad decisions; different data is in a different hands (economical – Ministry of Finance; social – Ministry of Social Security and Labour; educational – Ministry of Education and science etc.) – national measures are planned only having part of important information, but not having full view of situation, etc.
+But we would like to highlight such as: to pure cooperation between politicians – practitioners and researchers; capability to analyze data - wrong data interpretations can lead to bad decisions; different data is in different hands (economical – Ministry of Finance; social – Ministry of Social Security and Labour; educational – Ministry of Education and science etc.) – national measures are planned only having part of important information, but not having a full view of the situation, etc.

-Using youth researchers as a measure to reach cross – sectoral cooperation and openness of all areas in thematic of youth emigration:
+Using youth researchers as a measure to reach cross-sectoral cooperation and openness of all areas in thematic of youth emigration:

 Involvement in planning new measures by participating in working groups;